Preparing for Azure Rights Management

-Once you have signed up for and established your organization with an account in Microsoft Office 365, enabling Windows Azure AD Rights Management requires only a few additional configuration steps to enable it for use.
+After you have signed up for a cloud subscription and established your organization with an account for Microsoft Office 365 or Azure Active Directory, you’re ready to enable the Rights Management service.

-By default, Rights Management is disabled when you sign up for your Office 365 account in Microsoft Office 365 Enterprise E3.
-To enable Rights Management for use your Office 365 administrator needs to activate it for use by using the Rights Management settings within the Office 365 administrative portal.
-For more information, see Activating Rights Management.
+By default, Rights Management is disabled when you sign up for your Office 365 or Azure AD account.
+To enable Rights Management for your organization, you must activate the service.
+For more information, see Activating Azure Rights Management.